-The base currency of FWI is the Singapore Dollar.
+The base currency of FMWI is the Singapore Dollar.

-Class Currency Distribution Rate Frequency Class A S\$ Up to 4.8% p.a.
-To be declared in our absolute discretion Quarterly Class R S\$ Up to 4.8% p.a.
-To be declared in our absolute discretion Quarterly Class R1 S\$ Fixed payout 8% p.a.
+Class Currency Distribution Rate Frequency

+Class R S\$ Up to 4.8% p.a.
+To be declared in our absolute discretion Quarterly

+Class R1 S\$ Fixed payout 8% p.a.
 Quarterly

-For Distribution Classes, our current intention is to declare out of income and/or capital of FWI.
+For Distribution Classes, our current intention is to declare out of income and/or capital of FMWI.
 Distributions out of capital is equivalent to a reduction or return of an investor's initial capital.
-Please note the risks of distributions described in Paragraph 10.1.13 and Paragraph L(10) below.
+Please note the risks of distributions described in Paragraph 10.1.13 and Paragraph M(10) below.

-Although Classes A, R and R1 may make distribution out of income and/or capital, the potential distribution out of capital for Class R1 is expected to be more substantial than the other Classes due to Class R1's fixed and higher payout rate.
-Please also note that over time, the Net Asset Value of these Classes may drop to a certain threshold as set out in the Deed where it is no longer feasible to maintain these Classes.
+Although Classes R and R1 may make distribution out of income and/or capital, the potential distribution out of capital for Class R1 is expected to be more substantial than Class R due to Class R1's fixed and higher payout rate.
+Over time, the Net Asset Value of these Classes may drop to a certain threshold as set out in the Deed where it is no longer feasible to maintain these Classes.
 In such a scenario, we have the absolute discretion to terminate any of these Classes in accordance with the Deed.